How to write a great job advert – help for people new to recruitment

 Our vacancy service is exclusively accessed by our current students and recent graduates.
-When wording your advert try to avoid business jargon that may not be easily understood by graduates.
-Think about what you can offer that will appeal to applicants just starting out in their careers whilst giving a clear and honest representative of your workplace and the requirements of the role.
+When wording your advert try to avoid business jargon that they may not understand.
+Think about what you can offer that will appeal to applicants just starting out in their careers whilst giving a clear and honest representation of your workplace and the requirements of the role.

 Keep it legal